The big idea

 What data do you collect?+

-Your email, the fishing spots you add, your delivery preferences, and the reports we generate for you.
+Your email, the fishing spots you add, your delivery preferences, and the stamps we generate for you.
 We do not sell your data.
 See our Privacy Policy for the full picture.

 How does the community pattern library work, and what's shared?+